-Jenkinsfile and often complex UI, can be daunting to set up and manage.Modern development teams are seeking solutions that minimize this "developer experience tax," paving the way for integrated, efficient, and less burdensome alternatives.
+Jenkinsfile and often complex UI, can be daunting to set up and manage.Most teams are looking to cut down on this "developer experience tax."
+That's what makes the newer, more integrated tools appealing.

-When evaluating Jenkins alternatives, consider these critical factors for 2025:
+When you're comparing Jenkins alternatives, these are the factors worth weighing in 2025:

 Several platforms have emerged as strong general-purpose CI/CD solutions: